 Emily Giffin, a Chicago native, graduated summa cum laude from Wake Forest University and the University of Virginia School of Law.
 After law school, she moved to Manhattan and practiced litigation at a large firm for several years while she paid back her school loans, wrote a novel in her very limited spare time, and dreamed of becoming a writer.

 Despite the rejection of her first manuscript, Giffin persisted, retiring from the legal profession and moving to London to pursue her dreams full time.
 It was there that she began writing Something Borrowed (2004), a story of a young woman who, upon turning thirty, finally learned to take a risk and follow her heart.
 One year later, Giffin’s own gamble paid off, as she completed her manuscript, landed an agent and signed a two-book deal on both sides of the Atlantic.
 The following summer, Something Borrowed, hailed as a “heartbreakingly honest debut” with “dead-on dialogue, real-life complexity and genuine warmth,” became a surprise sensation, and Giffin vowed never to practice law again.

-Giffin now resides with her husband and three young children in Atlanta.
-Her ninth novel, All We Ever Wanted, will be released on June 26, 2018.
+Giffin now resides with her husband and three children in Atlanta.
+Her ninth novel, All We Ever Wanted, was released on June 26, 2018.